virtual-world-framework/vwf/public/web/docs/readme.md

 * * *

-Bind children of the application to child nodes defined in the asset file and modify their properties.
+Bind child nodes defined in the asset file to the application and modify their properties.
 Set materials with direct access from the main node to the material node of the asset file, without defining the entire structure in code.

 Code View: *index.vwf.yaml*